AY2526S1-CS2103T-F13-3/tp/docs/SettingUp.md

 - That you’re using **Java 17 or newer**
 - The `.jar` file is located in a folder you have permission to access
-- You’re using the correct command syntax:
+- You’re using the correct command syntax

 ---